One of the most frustrating parts of content management is receiving a piece of content that isn’t aligned with your goals, campaign, or brand.

 Knowing that content briefs are important and embracing them as part of your process are two different things.
 Teams that are strapped for time and resources may incorrectly assume that adopting content briefs may take too much time and effort.

 While some time must be set aside for this, there are ways to make the implementation of content briefs quite efficient, such as content brief templates, smart project management, and AI solutions.
+A well-structured content brief will extensively help you to sell your ebooks profitably down the line.

 1. Build a content brief template